squid-cache/squid-cache.github.io/FrontPage.rst

 Recently an informal squid sprint was held in Stockholm, hosted by HenrikNordström.
 Some of the topics of discussion...
  * ["StoreAPI"]
  * LibCacheReplacement: free thoughts about designing an event-driven generic cache lib
+ * NiceLittleProjects: projects which can be completed in a few days' work, waiting for someone to step up.
+Any takers?

 == ClientStreams ==
 A transcript of a recent IRC chat about using ClientStreams to request pages internally to squid.